-Business outlook 2024
+Business outlook 2025

-The Company plans to develop its activities as a financing company, which entails issuing bonds and optimizing the finance positions of RWE group companies.
-With a positive equity of 10 million EURO and access to the cash pool of RWE AG the company has sufficient funds to meet its liabilities for the next 12 months.
+The Company plans to develop its activities as a financing company, which entails issuing bonds, under the € 15,000,000,000 Debt Issuance Programme, and optimizing the finance positions of RWE group companies.
+With a positive equity of 10.2 million EURO and access to the cash pool of RWE AG the Company has sufficient funds to meet its liabilities for the next 12 months.
+There is a contract in place that will become effective upon issuance of bonds, whereby associated costs to such bonds will be passed on to the on-lending party in the RWE Group.